-26. More than 90% of the questions are in printed or in visual format in a written questionnaire.
+26. More than 90% of the questions are in printed or in a visual format in a written questionnaire.
 Gestures or other visual clues are not present.
-This can cause problems to which the questionnaire is being requested to.
+This can cause problems to which the questionnaire is being requested.

 27. Too many frequent questionnaires can cause fatigue among the respondent group and can cause misuse of questionnaires and related surveys.